-The coronavirus is turning everything upside down.
-In the second half of March it was quiet on the roads in the Schiphol region.
-No traffic jams and the number of passengers in public transport decreased by more than 85% during the morning rush hour.
-We are forced to work from home, to shape our daily routines of working and living differently.
+Coronavirus (COVID-19) is turning everything upside down.
+In the second half of March, it was quiet on the roads in the Schiphol region.
+There were no traffic jams and the number of passengers on public transport decreased by more than 85% during the morning rush hour.
+We are forced to work from home and to adjust our daily routines of working and living.

-Some are able to continue working, are even under extra pressure, such as supplying supermarkets, hospitals or reshaping business operations.
-Many entrepreneurs in our region have just seen their turnover disappear for the next few months, their business comes to a standstill with a shock.
+Some are able to continue working, and are even under extra pressure, such as businesses supplying supermarkets, hospitals or pivoting business operations.
+Many entrepreneurs in our region have seen their turnover disappear for the next few months.
+Some businesses have come to a standstill with a shock.

-The question is how we want to and will be able to continue in the future, including with this programme, with which we are striving for a liveable and easily accessible region by means of behavioural change.
+The question is, how do we want to continue in the future?
+Which also applies to this programme, and its work towards changing behaviour to bring about a liveable and easily accessible region.
 Our work and travel behaviour has changed as a result of the current situation.
-We experience the pros and cons of working from home, but above all that it is possible.
-Our digital networks can handle it and there are excellent programmes available for on-line consultation, training courses and asking your colleague for feedback via a shared screen.
+We’re experiencing the pros and cons of working from home, but above all, learning that it is possible.
+Our digital networks can handle it and there are excellent programmes available for online consultation, training courses and asking colleagues for feedback via a shared screen.
 We can use this experience to shape the way we work and live in a smarter way.
-Let’s hope that we will be able to make individual choices again on a voluntary basis in the coming period, while retaining the now felt collective responsibility for each other.
+Let’s hope that we will have more opportunities to make individual choices on a voluntary basis in the coming period, while retaining the collective responsibility for each other that we feel now.

-On behalf of all the partners of the Alliantie Groot Schiphol Bereikbaar I wish you strength in what you are dealing with, in your organisation or your private situation.
-Stay positive and continue to work together, together we will achieve more!
+On behalf of all the partners of the Alliantie Groot Schiphol Bereikbaar, I wish you strength in what you are dealing with, in your organisation and your personal circumstances.
+Stay positive and continue to work together – together we will achieve more!

 Jeanet van Antwerpen